AntekBrudka/DriverAppPrototype/README.md

 At the moment the project is called **Unnamed Driver's App**.

 ## Aim of this app prototype
-Estimate if an average smartphone has enough computational power to use media pipe and yolo v5 at once.
+Estimate if an average smartphone has enough computational power to use yolov5 efficiently.